Supriya-DSA/Mentorness/README.md

 To get started with exploring the tasks completed in this repository, please refer to the respective task files linked above.

-## Contributing

-Contributions are not applicable to this repository as it solely contains completed tasks by the intern.